Lemniscate-2525/30_Days_of_ML/Day06_Breast_Cancer_Classification_SVM/README.md

 ---

-# When to Avoid SVM
+# Situations to avoid SVM :

-SVM may struggle when:
+SVM may struggle when :

 ```
 dataset is extremely large